THEB05S-T/Jaavo/terms.md

 We may update these Terms from time to time.
 Continued use of the app after changes constitutes acceptance of the updated Terms.

+## Privacy

+For information about how Jaavo handles your data, see our [Privacy Policy](/Jaavo/privacy).

 ## Contact

-Questions about these Terms can be sent through the in-app feedback form.
+Questions about these Terms can be sent through the in-app feedback form, or by email at timmychoi7777@gmail.com.